isomerpages/moe-fairfieldsec/_others/Information for Sec 1 2022/Secondary 1 Registration.md

 Use of the School Car Park during School Dismissal

-Parents / guardians are not allowed to drive into the school to pick up their child / ward.
+Parents / guardians are not allowed to drive into the school to pick up their child / ward.&nbsp;